 We are pleased to introduce you to the newest part of your quilting setup.
-This frame has been especially designed to help quilters like you have the tools available to create quality projects.
+This frame has been specifically designed to help you create quality products.

-This manual is broken into four parts.
-Notifications at the end of each part direct you to switch to your machine manual or Quilter's Creative Touch (QCT, formerly QuiltMotion) manual for instructions on assembling those products.
-This creates a streamlined process of building a complete quilting setup in the most efficient way.
-Use the following flowchart to guide you in navigating multiple manuals.
-If you are not using one of the products in the flowchart, just move to the next item in the chart.
+If you purchased any other Grace Company products with your frame, assemble them at the same time as your frame, using the flowchart below.
+Notifications at the end of each part direct you to switch to your quilting machine manual or Quilter's Creative Touch (QCT, formerly QuiltMotion) manual for instructions on assembling those products.
+These partitions create a streamlined process of building a complete quilting setup in the most efficient way.
+If you are not using one of the products in the flowchart, just move on to the next item in the chart.

-Thank you again for choosing us to help your quilting projects.
-We look forward to working with you.
+Thank you again for choosing us to help with your quilting projects.

-- Grace Company
+- The Grace Company